A verse-by-verse exegetical commentary on the Greek New Testament

 The gospel proclaims that the time is fulfilled, the victory is won, the kingdom come; it proclaims that the Great Day is upon us, the powers of darkness are subdued, the great Satan defeated by a cross and glory won in an empty tomb.
 Faced with the risen Christ, the disciples had to conclude that the kingdom of God is at hand; the Great Day was bursting in upon them.

 Yet, the disciples of Christ soon discovered another reality.
 If the cross and empty tomb proclaim the victory, the kingdom come, the Great Day won, where was the glory in full measure?
 Was the New Testament church just another repeated image of something still greater in the future?
-The answer is "yes and no." The church is indeed caught in a fading age facing "interesting times", but it is also on a journey, in like manner to the children of Israel all those years before.
+The answer is "yes and no." The Christian community is indeed caught in a fading age facing "interesting times", but it is also on a journey, in like manner to the children of Israel all those years before.
 So the church faces struggle as it awaits its Armageddon, a battle for which victory is assured, a not yet.
 Yet, this is not the end of the story.

 Through his apocalyptic visions, John confronts us with the reality of realized eschatology, the now of the kingdom of God (illustrated by a curser rollover on the image below).

 In terms of the kingdom now, we join John in the throne-room of the Ancient of Days to witness exuberant celebration and affirmation of the divine.
 The Great Day of the Lord has come, the reign of God is realized, and the Lamb that was slain, the Lion of Judah is breaking open the seals, the trumpets are blowing, the beasts destroyed and the bowls spilt.
 The harlot of Babylon is in ruin and the New Jerusalem, the city of God, resides in all her glory.
 The kingdom is now.